Laurence Giani

-Laurence Adam Giani (born 11 March 2008) is a footballer who plays as a defender for Stoke City FC.
+Laurence Adam Giani (born 11 March 2008) is a footballer who plays as a defender for EFL Championship club Stoke City.
 Born in England, he is an Italy youth international.

 Early life

-Giani was born on 11 March 2008 in Crewe, England and grew up in Northwich, England.
+Giani was born in Crewe, England and grew up in Northwich and attended St Nicholas Catholic High School.
 The son of Marcello Giani, he has two older brothers.
-Growing up, he regarded Italy international Paolo Maldini as his football idol and was a supporter of Italian Serie A side AC Milan.
+Growing up, he regarded Italy international Paolo Maldini as his football idol and was a supporter of Serie A side AC Milan.

 Club career

-As a youth player, Giani joined the youth academy of English side Stoke City FC and was promoted to the club's senior team in 2024.
-On 29 October 2024, he was named on the bench of the senior team for the first time during a 2–3 away loss to Southampton FC in the EFL Cup.
+Giani joined the Stoke City's academy at the age of nine and was first involved with the club's senior team in 2024.
+On 29 October 2024, he was named on the bench of the senior team for the first time during a 3–2 away loss to Southampton in the EFL Cup.
+Giani signed his first professional contract in July 2025.
+Giani made his first team debut for Stoke on 25 August 2026, in a EFL Cup match against Hull City.

 International career

 Giani is an Italy youth international.
 During the summer of 2025, he played for the Italy national under-17 football team at the 2025 UEFA European Under-17 Championship.